CambridgeNuclear/SCONE/docs/Input Manual.rst

 vtk
 ###

+This produces a VTK output of the 3D geometry.

 * corner: (x y z) array with the corner of the geometry [cm]
 * width: (x y z) array with the width of the mesh in each direction [cm]
 * vox: (x y z) array with the number of voxels requested in each direction